- People living with dissociative identity disorder (DID) experience two or more separate personality states called ‘alters’.

 - The third stage focuses on life issues, goals, and supporting healthy relationships.

-Caring for someone with DID
+Caring for someone with dissociative identity disorder

 It can help to educate yourself as much as possible about DID.
 Talk to a mental health professional to get accurate information and to voice your concerns.

 Treatment for DID can involve revisiting past traumatic experiences, which may be upsetting for friends and family.
 Make sure you look after yourself, and seek help to look after your own mental health.

 Self-help strategies include:

 - Make time to regularly do things you enjoy, either alone or with friends.

 - Talk to other people about how you feel.
 Ask a health professional or contact SANE’s free counselling support for details of support groups and other services for family carers in your local area.